mbernste/mbernste.github.io/_posts/2024-03-28-diffusion.md

 Specifically, we can derive the distribution of the object at any timestep $t$ along the forward process conditioned on the noiseless, original object $\boldsymbol{x}\_0$ (See Derivation XXX in the Appendix to this post):
 $$q(\boldsymbol{x}_t \mid \boldsymbol{x}_0) := $$
-Said differently, this derivation means that we can generate an object at _any_ timestep $t$ along the diffusion process by sampling from the above distribution.
-This is depicted schematically below:

 The sampling algorithm
 ----------------------